Elisabeth of Anhalt-Zerbst

 Elisabeth of Anhalt-Zerbst (15 September 1563 - 8 November 1607) was Electress of Brandenburg by marriage to John George, Elector of Brandenburg.

 Early life

 Elizabeth was a daughter of Joachim Ernest, Prince of Anhalt (1536–1585), from his first marriage to Countess Agnes of Barby-Mühlingen (1540–1569).
+After her mothers death, her father remarried to Eleonore of Württemberg.

 Biography

 On 6 October 1577 she married John George (1525–1598), in Jagdschloss Letzlingen.
 Her husband was almost 40 years older than she was.
 Elisabeth was his third wife, and was 16 years younger than her stepson Joachim Frederick.
 The marriage was celebrated without many festivities, and Elizabeth was promised 400 guilders annually as her dower.
 Elizabeth brought as a dowry into the marriage 15 000 thalers and received as jointure, besides a considerable pension, the city of Crossen, including Crossen Palace, plus the district and city of Züllichau and the lordship of Bobrowice (Bobersberg).

 Elisabeth was a patron of the scholar Leonhard Thurneysser.
 After her husband's death, weakened by child-bearing, she retired with her younger children to her widow seat of Crossen Palace.
 She is buried in the crypt of the Hohenzollerns in the Berliner Dom.